Santa Monica, CA — Recently, I binge-watched the first two seasons of Starz Channel’s compelling historical fantasy drama Outlander.

 The costumes are really something to behold, and the behind-the-scenes look at their production is fascinating.
 Dresbach even has her own blog:

 Scotland.
 I really really want to go there after watching the first season.
+And, I am not the only person feeling this way.
 Somehow, Moore & Co. have avoided the Renaissance Pleasure Faire experience of it all.
 The majestic and mysterious Highlands are calling to me: Tighinn An So!
 (Come hither!)

 Of course, Outlander has increased tourism for Scotland, much like Downtown Abbey did for Highclere Castle outside London.
 And there are Outlander tours designed for “women of a certain age,” as my one and only friend in Edinburgh tells me.